yox19/Early-Warning-for-Clinical-Deterioration/README.md

 The mean time to deterioration across subgroups ranged from 30 to 32 hours from admission.

 ## Limitation
+- Small sample size

+- missing data

+- generalizability needs further population groups studies
 ## 🧩 Clinical Relevance
+- Adreess daily challange and gap in patient risk stratefication

+- Generate evidence to support ealry intervention patient at high risk to optimize care and improve clnical outcome

+## Future Direction

+- Asses with increased sample size

+- Multicentered implemnetation to assess replicabality of the model

+- Implement in emergency stup with refined parameters for robust clinical support
 ## 🚀 How to Run

 Requirements